litestar-org/litestar/_sources/lib/usage/plugins/piccolo-orm.rst.txt

 Piccolo ORM Plugin
 ==================

-To use the :class:`PiccoloORMPlugin <starlite.plugins.piccolo_orm.PiccoloORMPlugin>`
-import it and pass it to the :class:`Starlite constructor <starlite.app.Starlite>`:
+To use the :class:`PiccoloORMPlugin <.contrib.piccolo_orm.PiccoloORMPlugin>` import it and pass it to the :class:`Starlite <starlite.app.Starlite>` class:

 .. code-block:: python